georgi0u/mgrok/README.md

 hosted at http://www.thegeorgelist.com

-# a descrption of the very janky way this application works
+# a descrption of the very janky way this works

 The frontend code is expected to be hosted on a webserver that also knows how to respond to a request for `the_raw_list.js`.
 This js file is expected to contain a specifically formatted JSON object which encapsulates all the shows going on